dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

      that were in `staff-pinned-vm.o`).
   3. You will also have to write some exception handling code to disambiguate the cause of exceptions (see part 4).
   4. I would do the tests in order.
-The first one `1-test-basic.c` has tons of comments.
+The first one `1-test-basic-tutorial.c` has tons of comments.
-  5. NOTE: once you get to `1-test-two-addr.c` you should comment out the failing check:

-            // pin_mmu_sec
-            if(va != pa)
-                panic("for today's lab, va (%x) should equal pa (%x)\n", va,pa);

-     This was just to catch mistakes in previous tests.

 Given that it's midterm week we'll do a fairly simple virtual memory (VM) lab that side-steps a major source of VM complexity --- the need